 warning before a negative dojo is issued, depending on the matter in hand.
 If a child receives a negative dojo you will be informed.
 They may have time-out and if their negative behaviour is serious enough they are placed on file; we call this the 369 sheet, which forms part of our whole school behaviour policy.

-Nursery experiences will be organised to develop the children’s understanding of a topic.
-We expect our Parents and Carers to assist us each day and on local visits to the church, the railway station, local shops, the post box and taking part in environmental walks, etc.
+Nursery experiences will be organised throughout each term to develop the children’s understanding of a topic and their skills.
+We expect our Parents and Carers to assist us each day and on local visits to the church, the railway station, the park and when taking part in environmental walks, etc.

 We will celebrate your child’s birthday in Nursery by singing ‘Happy Birthday’ to them and taking photos.
 If you wish to bring in some fruit, or purchase a book, we would be delighted to share this with the children.

 As we are a Healthy School and wish to promote good choices, sweet and snack foods should be seen as a treat.